jealcalat/gaussian-plus-linear/README.md

-# Repository of Eudave, Alcalá, dos Santos & Buriticá, 2021
+# Repository of Eudave-Patiño, Alcalá, dos Santos & Buriticá, 2021

 R code used in the analysis of "Similar attention and performance in female and male CD1 mice in the peak procedure".